 Who We Are

-Dave and Heather Szklarski run a small farm growing a variety of produce, pastured poultry and pastured pork.
-We are located North of Grafton, ND on 5 acres.
+Dave and Heather Szklarski have a homestead located North of Grafton, ND on 5 acres.
+At any given time, we might be growing a variety of produce, pastured poultry and pastured pork.

 A big inspiration for us was reading The Omnivore’s Dilemma back in 2008.
 That book really planted the seed in our minds about eating locally and choosing sustainable food.

-Once we found our own farmstead we were able to really start marketing what we were growing and now have a handful of CSA shares, sell produce at the Grafton Farmer’s Market and direct market our poultry and pork.
+Once we found our own farmstead we were able to really start marketing what we were growing and have had a handful of CSA shares, sold produce at the Grafton Farmer’s Market and direct marketed our poultry and pork.

 The animals we tend are given every opportunity to express their natural, instinctive behaviors.
-They all have access to fresh air, sunshine and are regularly rotated on grass/pasture.
+They all have access to fresh air, sunshine, shelter and are regularly rotated on grass/pasture.

 We do not use sub therapeutic doses of antibiotics, but we will medicate animals if needed.
 Judicious use of antibiotics is very important to curb antibiotic resistance, while still having options to treat our animals if it is necessary.